aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 		for unattacked vertex in a:
 			rewrite unattacked vertex using FO logic
 		if a is not empty:
-			rewrite a weak cycle using L logic
+			rewrite a cycle in the M-Graph using L logic

 ```